 GVC is the other Wageningen soccer club which once belonged to the top of the Netherlands.
-Just over one century ago Wageningen was known as ‘soccer bastion of the Dutch east’.
-The soccer players of Victoria, one of GVC’s two predecessors, were solely responsible.
+Just over one century ago, Wageningen was known as ‘soccer bastion of the Dutch east’.
+The players of Victoria, one of GVC’s two predecessors, were solely responsible.
 From 1900 to 1902, Victoria competed with HVV Den Haag for the Dutch championship.
 Although all three seasons HVV came out victorious, Victoria was not left empty-handed.
 Having become champion of the eastern district three seasons in a row, Victoria earned permanent possession of the floating trophy.
 Even now, more than hundred years later, the trophy is still in possession of GVC and believed to be the oldest Dutch football cup around.
-From February 2015 onwards, the cup can be admired at the entrance of sports centre De Bongerd, the current home ground of GVC.
+From February 2015 onwards, the cup can be admired at the entrance of Sports Centre de Bongerd, the current home ground of GVC.

 In 1903 Victoria (founded in 1892) merged with Go Ahead (founded in 1886) to become Go Ahead Victoria Combination, or, in short: GVC.
 History would repeat itself when in the seasons 1910-1911 and 1911-1912 GVC became champion of the eastern district, but in both years failed to win the two legged-tie for the overall Dutch championship against Sparta Rotterdam.

 In 1932, GVC officially became a student club.
-As such, up till today GVC has harboured players from all over the world, which nonetheless all speak the same language: the language of soccer.
-Read more about GVC anno 2015.
+As such, up till today GVC has harboured players from all over the world, who nonetheless all speak the same language: the language of football.
+Read more about GVC anno today.

 For those readers who would like to know more about our history, a detailed description of our history can be found here (in Dutch).